djgroen/flee/docs/source/execution.rst

-Execute simplified simulation of Central African Republic (CAR) situation:
+Execute simplified simulation of Central African Republic (CAR) situation
 =========================================================================

 To run the (simplified) CAR simulation: